-Sixty-five years ago, the following 10 adventures — plucked from my Best Forties (1943–54) list — were first serialized or published in book form.
+Sixty-five years ago, the following 10 adventures — selected from my Best Forties (1943–54) list — were first serialized or published in book form.
 I urge you to read them immediately.

 The following titles are listed in no particular order.